SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 > ```
 >
 > To ensure that there is always the latest information of the `table` field, it is loaded atomically.
-> This means the access happens all at once, preventing us from seeing a partially updated version if the resize operation is happening concurrently.
+> This atomic access becomes crucial because a previous resize operation might have already changed the internal structure of the map (adding or removing
-> The resize operation might add or remove buckets from the map.
+> buckets).
+By reading atomically, we avoid any inconsistencies that could lead to errors.

 #### Acquire a lock on the identified bucket